-The disease model of Alcoholism can be a controversial topic because of the perception and stigma attached to the word “disease.”
-The fact remains that alcoholism is a chronic, lifelong condition that must be monitored and managed.
+The disease model of Alcoholism can be controversial because of the perception and stigma attached to the word “disease.”
+The fact remains that alcoholism is a lifelong condition that must be monitored and managed.
 There are, like most diseases, behavioral, environmental, and genetic factors that contribute to alcoholism.

 Alcoholism and Genes

 Undeniable commonalities between alcoholism and other chronic conditions further reinforce the disease model.
 Alcoholism has a genetic component and has been shown to run in families.